nullmaxwell/diadash/README.md

 ## Important notes

-First and foremost, while this data is sourced directly from Medtronic's CareLink service which is synced with an insulin pump and the Medtronic CareLink app, *these metrics and visualizations are for reference purposes only and are not intended to justify medical decisions*. **Always consult your endocrinologist before making any changes to your diabetes care routine.**
+First and foremost, while this data is sourced directly from Medtronic's CareLink service which is synced with an insulin pump and the Medtronic CareLink app, *these metrics and visualizations are for reference purposes only and are not intended to justify medical decisions*. **Always consult an endocrinologist before making any changes to a diabetes care routine.**

 - **Projected A1C** - The metric card containing projected A1C is not an accurate estimation or representation of true A1C given that only 7 days of blood glucose data is available.
 It is only a representation of an A1C value of the previous 7 days and is intended to show the user a projection of an A1C value should the previous 7 days be characteristic of the next 3 months.